ponylang/ponylang-website/content/contribute/triage.md

 * Are they running debug version of their program?
 * What CPU are they running on?

-Mind you, answers to every one of the questions isn't required.
-As you become a more knowledgeable triager, you'll develop a sense of which questions are required for different sorts of problems.
+Mind you, answers to every one of the questions aren't required.
+As you become a better at triaging, you'll develop a sense of which questions are required for different sorts of problems.

 ### Verify the issue

 Can you reproduce?
 It's an important first step.
 A user is going to be reporting a problem on a specific platform.
 Can you reproduce using that platform?
 Can you reproduce on another?

-If a Debian Linux user reports a bug, its very helpful to know if it impacts other platforms such as OSX.
+If a Debian Linux user reports a bug, it's very helpful to know if it impacts other platforms such as OSX.
 We want to find out how broad the bug is based on any of the following relevant factors:

-* OS, distribution and version
+* OS, distribution, and version
 * LLVM version
 * Pony version
 * Compiler version